-Currently, not a single UK river is in good chemical status and many of the chemicals found in our fresh and coastal waters are persistent, bioaccumulative and toxic.
-Research has shown that their presence has detrimental effects on aquatic life, including on growth and reproduction.
+Currently, not a single English river is in good chemical status and many of the chemicals found in our fresh and coastal waters are persistent, bioaccumulative and toxic.
+Their presence has detrimental effects on aquatic life, including on growth and reproduction.
 Several of these toxic chemicals bioaccumulate, building up at greater concentrations in animals higher up the food chain, such as otters, whales and dolphins, and birds of prey.

 Freshwater and marine recreation has never been more popular.
-However, swimmers, paddlers and other water users are all potentially exposed to hazardous chemicals, as well as sewage, while the potential for contamination of fish and shellfish for human consumption is also concerning.
+However, swimmers, paddlers and other water users are potentially exposed to hazardous chemicals, as well as sewage, while the potential for contamination of fish and shellfish for human consumption is also concerning.